kennytilton/mxtodomvc/README.md

 # TodoMVC, with Matrix Inside&trade;
 *An introduction by example to Matrix dataflow and mxWeb*

-The *Matrix* dataflow library endows application state with causal power, freeing us of the burden of propagating state change across highly interdependent models.
+The *Matrix* dataflow library endows application state with causal power, freeing us of the burden of propagating change across highly interdependent models.
 More grandly, it brings our application models to life, animating them in response to streams of external inputs.

-Matrix does this simply by enhancing how we initialize, read, and write individual properties:
+Matrix does this by enhancing how we initialize, read, and write individual properties:
 * properties can be initialized as a literal value or as a function;
 * should some property `A` be initialized with a literal, we can write to it;
 * should a functional `B` read `A`, `A` remembers `B`;